 Other companies use the SMS API to automate recurring activities and procedures.
 For example, a text message alert can be triggered (and sent to the contact) by entering new information into your contact management system.
 When the leasing office in an apartment complex enters into his contact management system that a package has arrived for John Smith, the the message is sent to the phone number association with John Smith letting him know he has a package.
 This can also be done in response to a subscriber action, such as submitting a registration form for an event or completing an online purchase.

-If you’re a new portal user with True Dialog, the first thing you are likely thinking about is “how do I get contacts opted in?”
+If you’re a new portal user with 3Seventy, the first thing you are likely thinking about is “how do I get contacts opted in?”
 This is a quick guide to making the decision of how to go about that and the logic behind each choice.

 1. Decide how contacts will opt-in to your SMS program.